EdwardLu2018/STM32-From-Scratch/README.md

 # STM32-From-Scratch
-Playing around with an STM32F103 microcontroller.
+Playing around with an STM32F103 microcontroller firmware.
+Writing my own minimal HAL and eventually a simple RTOS.

+Written mostly in C, with plans to write in to C++ in the future.

 ## Directories
 * **00 - Blinky** -> Blink program.
-Simple code to make on board LED blink.
+Simple code to make on-board LED blink.
 * **01 - Blinky 2** -> Blink program, but improved.
 Code clean up and improved directory structure.
 * **02 - Blinky 3** -> Blink program, but more improved.
 Added separate header and implementation files for GPIO and RCC registers.
 * **03 - Extern Blinky** -> Blink program, but with an external LED on A0.
 Started using OpenOCD and GDB server for debugging.